Contact

 Winter term 2002/2003:

-First lessons in primary school - more than just reading, writing and maths
+Early learning in primary school – more than just reading, writing and arithmetic

-"Crawling towards Harvard" - the claim and reality of contemporary primary school work with particular consideration of the school entry phase
+‘Crawling towards Harvard’ – Aspirations and realities of contemporary primary school practice, with particular reference to the transition phase

-Joint teaching assignment with Prof. Dr Astrid Kaiser: Action orientation in subject teaching
+Joint teaching assignment with Prof. Dr Astrid Kaiser: Action-oriented approach in general studies

 Other activities